How much is Jason Oppenheim Net Worth? See how this Selling Sunset star makes money!! - The Courier

 A powerful person in the real estate business is also the star of a reality show on Netflix called “Selling Sunset,” in which he helps people find homes.
 Jason is in charge of The Oppenheim Group’s team of professional agents.
 He is also in charge of making Los Angeles a real estate power in the world.

 Jason is the head of the Oppenheim Group and its first owner.
 His company is a real estate company in Los Angeles, California, that helps people buy and sell high-end homes.
-“Best Real Estate Agents in America” is a list made by The Wall Street Journal every year.
+“Best estate broker and attorney in America” is a list made by The Wall Street Journal every year.

 In 2019, Jason was ranked #3 in Los Angeles and 22nd in the United States.
 People who are famous for their work and for their work in sports, entertainment, and other fields are some of his clients.
 Chloe Grace Moretz, Kris Humphries, Taye Diggs, and Orlando Bloom are some of the people who are on the list.
 Also in the past, he sold homes to Dakota Johnson, Nicole Scherzinger, Jessica Alba, and many other people.

-He now has more than $300 million worth of active listings, including the biggest mansion in the Hollywood Hills and one of the most expensive homes in Los Angeles for $100 million, which he has for sale.
+He now has more than $300 million worth of active listings, including the biggest mansion in the Hollywood Hills and one of the most expensive homes in Los Angeles for $100 million in active, which he has for sale.
 In addition, he has completed more than $1 billion worth of deals.

 What is Jason Oppenheim Net Worth?